tmarfil/vsr2vs/Readme.md

 ### Understanding Events and Warnings

 When troubleshooting, pay attention to the **most recent events** in the output.
-Early warning events are often remnants from previous failed attempts and can be safely ignored if recent events show success.
+Early warning events are often remnants from the deployment sequence and can be safely ignored if recent events show success.

-**Example of a successful troubleshooting sequence:**
+**Example of a normal deployment sequence:**

 ```
 Events: